nineonine/haskogs/README.md

 + Type class for accessing typical Discogs entity fields (id, resource_url)
 + Type class for paginated responses and types
 + IO tests rely on maintainer's private account -> need to make and setup 2 fake accounts for testing
++ Switch entirely to using `withParams` function for handling optional URL parameters

 ### Contributions
 + Fork this repo